Eric Roberts: Early life

 Eric Anthony Roberts was born in Biloxi, Mississippi, on April 18, 1956, to Betty Lou Bredemus and Walter Grady Roberts, one-time actors and playwrights, who met while touring with a production of George Washington Slept Here for the armed forces.
 In 1963, they co-founded the Atlanta Actors and Writers Workshop in Atlanta off Juniper Street in Midtown.
 They ran a children's acting school in Decatur, Georgia.
 Roberts's mother became a church secretary and real estate agent, and his father was a vacuum cleaner salesman.
 Roberts's younger siblings, Julia Roberts (from whom he was estranged until 2004) and Lisa Roberts Gillan, are also actors.

 In 1971, Roberts's parents filed for divorce, which was finalized in early 1972.
 He stayed with his father, who died of cancer in March 1977, in Atlanta.
 After the divorce, his sisters moved with their mother to Smyrna, a suburb of Atlanta.
 In 1972, their mother married Michael Motes.
 In 1976, they had a daughter, Nancy Motes, who died February 9, 2014, at age 37, of an apparent drug overdose.
 Michael Motes was abusive and often unemployed.
-In 1983, she divorced Motes, citing "cruelty"; she later said that marrying him was the biggest mistake of her life.
+In 1983, Roberts's mother divorced Motes, citing "cruelty"; she later said that marrying him was the biggest mistake of her life.